Zoom Student Guide

 A note about Zoom

-Only UBC Zoom accounts should be used for UBC purposes.
+Only UBC Zoom accounts—not free Zoom accounts—should be used for UBC purposes.
 UBC has conducted a privacy assessment of the UBC version of Zoom to confirm that it meets the security and legal requirements for a teaching and learning tool.
-However, this assessment did not include the free version of Zoom.
-Therefore, you should not be required to create a free Zoom account to participate in any UBC courses.
+However, this assessment did not include the free version of Zoom, meaning that a free Zoom account should not be used to participate in any UBC courses.

 This restriction on free Zoom accounts should not affect your course participation, since you do not need an account to attend Zoom sessions.
-If you encounter a situation that highlights a need for a student Zoom account, your instructor will either create a UBC one for you or ask you to sign up for a free Zoom account.
-In signing up, you can use an alias instead of your real email / name.
+If you encounter a situation where a student Zoom account is possibly needed, your instructor will either create a UBC Zoom account for you or ask you to sign up for a free Zoom account.
+When signing up for a free Zoom account, you can use an alias instead of your real email or name, if you are concerned about your privacy.

 What do I need to use Zoom?